Sonalighode/SynthoSphere/README.md

         end
     end

-    always @(posedge i_clk or posedge rst)      //trigger at positive edge of input clock or reset begin
+    always @(posedge i_clk or posedge rst)      //trigger at the positive edge of the input clock or reset begin
         if (rst)                                //check if reset is high begin
-            o_result <= 0;                      //if reset high, result is cleared to 0
+            o_result <= 0;                      //if reset high, the result is cleared to 0
         end
         else                                    //if reset is low
         begin